imagineheart-online/imagineheart-online.github.io/_pages/about.md

 progression.
 The interpretation of the collected medical images depends heavily on computer processing methods.
 Image processing approaches have been proposed to extract parameters of cardiac shape and function from different modalities of cardiac imaging, with the aim of providing a comprehensive analysis of the heart.
 Medical software is often very expensive and tied to the manufacturers of a particular device, making it difficult for smaller hospitals and researchers to obtain such software.

-The project has now finished.
+The project lasted from 1.3.2018. - 28.2.2023. and during that time the following results are obtained:

 The main objective of this project was to develop new methods for the analysis of cardiovascular images, which will allow the determination of as many cardiovascular quantifications of the heart as possible from as few images as possible, in order to obtain a complete analysis of cardiovascular health.